Day 1 Muscat-Sinkhole -Wadi Shab-Sur- Ras Al Hadd

 Day 3 Wahiba Sands- Al Mudhaireb-Ibra-Zukait Tower Tombs-Birkat Al Moz-Nizwa

-In the morning we drive to Al Mudhaireb village, you can walk a bit uphill where you will be within the ruins of the old village of Al Mudhaireb, the ruins are quite interesting and you can explore the area, but if you keep going uphill you will see one of the many watchtowers of Al Mudhaireb, the view from that watchtower is quite nice and once you’re there you will see that there are half a dozen other watchtowers in Al Mudhaireb.
+In the morning we drive to Al Mudhaireb village, you can walk a bit uphill where you will be within the ruins of the old village of Al Mudhaireb, the ruins are quite interesting and you can explore the area, but if you keep going uphill you’ll see one of the many watchtowers of Al Mudhaireb, the view from that watchtower is quite nice and once you’re there you’ll see that there are half a dozen other watchtowers in Al Mudhaireb.

 Historically, each quarter of the village had its own watchtower to warn the residents from attacks from other villages/quarters, and there would have been an old quarter under or near-by to each of these watchtowers.